airbnb/visx/README.md

 // We'll use some mock data from `@vx/mock-data` for this. const data = Mock.letterFrequency;

-// Create the bounds around our graph const width = 500;
+// Define the graph dimensions and margins const width = 500;
 const height = 500;
 const margin = { top: 20, bottom: 20, left: 20, right: 20 };